Get a property report and suburb profile for any property in Upper Mount Gravatt

 Upper Mount Gravatt suburb profile

 Upper Mount Gravatt is a bustling suburb located approximately 10km south of Brisbane's CBD, known for its vibrant commercial and retail hub.
-The area is home to Westfield Garden City, one of Brisbane's largest shopping centres, offering a wide range of dining, shopping, and entertainment options.
-Upper Mount Gravatt is well-connected by public transport, including the South East Busway, making it a convenient location for commuters.
-The suburb features a mix of residential properties, from modern apartments to traditional homes, and is popular among families, students, and professionals.
-Its proximity to Griffith University and various educational institutions adds to its appeal as a dynamic and diverse community.
+The area is home to the popular Westfield Garden City shopping centre, offering a wide range of dining, shopping, and entertainment options.
+Upper Mount Gravatt is well-connected by public transport, with frequent bus services and easy access to major roads like the Pacific Motorway.
+The suburb also features a mix of residential options, from modern apartments to family homes, and is close to educational institutions, making it an attractive choice for families and professionals alike.

 Upper Mount Gravatt property market performance

-Sales activity has been robust, with 32 houses and 41 units sold in the past three months.
-Properties are moving relatively quickly, with houses spending a median of 29 days on the market and units 32 days, reflecting a competitive market environment.
+Sales activity has been robust, with 15 houses and 46 units sold in the past three months.
+Properties are moving quickly, with houses spending a median of 22 days on the market and units just 21 days, reflecting a competitive market environment.

 HousesUnits